CSC207-UofT/course-project-git-good-207/phase1/design_document.md

 ## --Refactoring--

-We refactored class names to be more descriptive.
+* We refactored class names to be more descriptive.
 For example, we renamed our Presenter classes to Controllers in this PR: https://github.com/CSC207-UofT/course-project-git-good-207/pull/24/files
+* Originally, we had classes generate a unique ID for themselves when constructed, but we realized this was problematic when reconstructing Java objects based on information stored in the database - we were not able to recreate an object with an existing ID.
+We refactored our approach and modified many of our classes to take in an ID as a parameter in the constructor.
+For example, we made this change in our User object, and you can see our refactored changes in this PR: https://github.com/CSC207-UofT/course-project-git-good-207/pull/72

 ## --Code Organization--